-A QMS is a set of business and manufacturing practices aimed at finding ways to improve customer satisfaction, as well as meet stakeholder needs.
+A Quality Management System (QMS) is a set of business and manufacturing practices aimed at finding ways to:

-The most recognizable standard for establishing QMS best practice is the International Standard Organization (ISO) 9001:2015 "Quality Management System Requirements."
+The most recognizable standard for establishing QMS best practices is the International Standard Organization (ISO) 9001:2015 "Quality Management System Requirements."

 ISO 9001 is organized into seven quality management principles (QMP), including Customer Focus, Leadership, Improvement, Evidence-based Decision Making, and Relationship Management.